mattga/MGCollapsingHeader/Demo/Pods/MGCollapsingHeader/README.md

 [![Pod Version](https://img.shields.io/cocoapods/v/MGCollapsingHeader.svg?style=flat-square)](https://cocoapods.org/pods/MGCollapsingHeader)
 [![License](https://img.shields.io/badge/license-MIT-red.svg?style=flat-square)](https://opensource.org/licenses/MIT)

-A UIView subclass to manage collapsing and expanding of a header view.
+An iOS UIView subclass to manage collapsing and expanding of a header view.
 Subviews of the header are configured to transform to any collapsed layout.
 The header is intended to work with a UIScrollView or UITableView as the user scrolls through content, but by all means can be used in other ways.

 ![Demo Gif](Screenshots/demo-anim.gif)